The Quantum Dynamics of Two-component Bose-Einstein Condensate: an $Sp(4,R)$ Symmetry Approach: The eigenvalues of the effective Hamiltonian

 \section{The eigenvalues of the effective Hamiltonian}

-For the one-component BEC case, the behavior of the time evolution in the Poincare disk is determined by the eigen-energy of the quenched Hamiltonian \cite{lyu_geometrizing_2020}.
-When the eigen-energy is real, the trajectory is confined in the Poincare disk, when imaginary, the trajectory approaches to the boundary of the Poincare disk.
-For the two-component case, the Hamiltonian is more complicated resulting in a more complicated structure in the eigen-energies.
-In this section, we will give the explicit form for the eigen-energies of the Hamiltonian.
-And in next section we will reveal how these eigen-energies determine the behavior of the trajectory in the CSP manifold.
+For the one-component BEC case, the behavior of the time evolution in the Poincare disk is determined by the eigenenergy of the quenched Hamiltonian, which also determines the stability of the system \cite{lyu_geometrizing_2020}.
+When the eigenenergy is real, the trajectory is confined in the Poincare disk, and this one-component BEC is stable; when the eigenenergy is imaginary, the trajectory approaches to the boundary of the Poincare disk, and this one-component BEC is unstable.
+For the two-component case, the Hamiltonian is more complicated resulting in a more complicated structure in the eigenenergies.
+Similar to the one-component case, the eigenenergies also determine the stability of this two-component BEC system.
+In this section, we will give the explicit form for the eigenenergies of the Hamiltonian.
+And in next section we will reveal how these eigenenergies determine the behavior of the trajectory in the CSP manifold.

-The eigen-energies of the quenched Hamiltonian are given by the solution of the equation $\det(\kappa\h - \lambda I) = 0$.
+The eigenenergies of the quenched Hamiltonian are given by the solution of the equation $\det(\kappa\h - \lambda I) = 0$.
 According to the Cayley-Hamilton theorem, we have \begin{widetext}

 \end{widetext} Since $\mathrm{Tr}(\kappa\h) = 0$, the above equation can be simplified to

 Hence, the eigenvalues of the matrix $\kappa \h$ can be given by $\{\lambda_+,\lambda_-,-\lambda_+,-\lambda_-\}$, where